gatling/gatling/src/docs/content/reference/current/project/faq/index.md

 If you are here, chances are that Gatling does not work as expected.
 To help you fixing the problem, here is a list of common problems and their solutions.

-If you can't find a solution here, consider joining our [Gatling Community](https://community.gatling.io).
+If you can't find a solution here, consider joining our [Gatling Community Forum](https://community.gatling.io).

 #### Why is gatling-highcharts a dedicated project/repository and why does it uses a different license?